-To the Englishman there are only two sorts of women, pretty and plain, and it would be hard to say of which he is the more terrified.
-Once safely annexed, however, he becomes quite hu-man, all married men being uncon-scionable flirts and so tame that they will feed out of the hands of the most designing miss that most designing minx that ever emerged from the schoolroom.

-The World Almanac and Encyclope-dia for 1906 contains no less than 680 pages of solid facts and figures, cover-ing almost every subject upon which it is immortant to become upon which it ing almost every subject upon which it is important to have a book of refer-ences handy.
+Ladles' Field.
+To the Englishman there are only two To the Englishman there are only two sorts of women, pretty and plain, and it would be hard to say of which he is the more terrified.
+Once safely an-nexed, however, he becomes quite hu-man, all married men being uncen-scionable flirts and so tame that they will feed out of the hands of the most designing minx that ever emerged from the schoolroom.
+RECENT PUBLICATIONS.
+The World Almanac and Encyclope-dia for 1906 contains no less than 680 pages of solid facts and figures, cover-ing almost every subject upon which it is important to have a book of refer-ences handy.
 And the facts and fig-ures given are reliable, too.
 It is a little volume that everyone will find useful.
-It is one of the most active agents for the dissemination of knowl-edge - 19 Pulitzer Building New York Courts sometimes lack jurisdiction but oftener they lack backbone.
-Venezuela's turn will come in due edge.-49 Pulitzer Building, New York.
-Senator Heyburn distinguishes between the hotel menu and a pure food New Grand Theatre When employes are down on an em-DENVER THEATRE CO., Proprs.
-A. C. SMILEY, Mgr. ployer it is generally because he is
+It is one of the most active agents for the dissemination of knowl-edge.-19 Pulitzer Building, New York. edge .- 19 Pulitzer Building, New York, New Grand Theatre DENVER THEATRE CO., Propra.
+A. C. SMILEY, Mgr, COMMENCING TONICHT!

-Whoever would have thought that the THE GREAT SENSATIONAL MELO-DRAMA.
-HER MAD MARRIAGE
+THE GREAT SENSATIONAL MELO-DRAMA.